-We’ve established that big companies will pay you decently.
-But there’s more to life than making money.
-After all, you spend 40+ hours a week working.
+We've established that big companies will pay you decently.
+But there's more to life than making money.
+After all, you spend 40 hours a week working (or more).
 How interesting is the work at big companies?
-Joel claimed that large companies don’t solve interesting problems and that Google is paying untenable salaries to kids with more ultimate frisbee experience than Python, whose main job will be to play foosball in the googleplex, Sam Altman said something similar (but much more measured) about Microsoft, every third Michael O. Church comment is about how Google tricks a huge number of overqualified programmers into taking jobs that no one wants, and basically every advice thread on HN or reddit aimed at new grads will have multiple people chime in on how the experience you get at startups is better than the experience you’ll get slaving away at a big company.
+Joel claimed that large companies don't solve interesting problems and that Google is paying untenable salaries to kids with more ultimate frisbee experience than Python, whose main job will be to play foosball in the googleplex, Sam Altman said something similar (but much more measured) about Microsoft, every third Michael O. Church comment is about how Google tricks a huge number of overqualified programmers into taking jobs that no one wants.
+Basically every advice thread on HN or reddit aimed at new grads will have multiple people chime in on how the experience you get at startups is better than the experience you'll get slaving away at a big company.

-But if you’re interested in large systems, at both of my last two jobs, I’ve seen speculative research projects with 9 figure pilot budgets approved.
-In a pitch for one of the products, the pitch wasn’t even that the project would make the company money.
+But if you're interested in large systems, at both of my last two jobs, I've seen speculative research projects with 9 figure pilot budgets approved.
+In a pitch for one of the products, the pitch wasn't even that the project would make the company money.
 It was that a specific research area was important to the company, and that this infrastructure project would enable the company to move faster in that research area.
 Since the company is a $X billion dollar a year company, the project only needed to move the needle by a small percentage to be worth it.
 And so a research project whose goal was to speed up the progress of another research project was approved.
-Startups simply don’t have the resources to throw that much money at research problems that aren’t core to their business.
+Interally, this kind of thing is usually determined by politics, which some people will say makes it not worth it.
+But if you have a stomach for big company politics, startups simply don't have the resources to fund research problems that aren't core to their business.
 And many problems that would be hard problems at startups are curiosities at large companies.
-Work at Google and have a question that requires running a query that takes 10k machines?
-No problem!
-But that’s basically impossible to do at a startup, not even considering the fact that you can run the query across data startups can’t possibly get.

-The flip side of this is that there are experiments that startups have a very easy time doing that established companies can’t do.
-When I was at EC a number of years ago, back when Facebook was still relative young, the Google ad auction folks remarked to the FB folks that FB was doing the sort of experiments they’d do if they were small enough to do them, but they couldn’t just change the structure of their ad auctions now that there was so much money going through their pipeline.
-As with everything else we’re discussing, there’s a tradeoff here and the real question is how to weight the various parts of the tradeoff, not which side is better in all ways.
+The flip side of this is that there are experiments that startups have a very easy time doing that established companies can't do.
+When I was at EC a number of years ago, back when Facebook was still relatively young, the Google ad auction folks remarked to the FB folks that FB was doing the sort of experiments they'd do if they were small enough to do them, but they couldn't just change the structure of their ad auctions now that there was so much money flowing through their auctions.
+As with everything else we're discussing, there's a trade-off here and the real question is how to weight the various parts of the trade-off, not which side is better in all ways.